5517 Hybrid Additive Manufactured Oil Coolers (HAMOC)

 Problem

-Fuel cooled oil coolers (FCOC) are utilized on nearly every powerplant in the DoD fleet for cooling of turbine oil and pre-heating fuel.
-These heat exchangers have become a sustainment problem due to the current lack of supply and suppliers, high part costs, long lead times, and increasing replacement volume.
-Traditionally, manufacture of FCOCs involves casting, machining, brazing, and/or welding—time- and cost-intensive processes which often result in low product yield.
-With recent developments in metallic additive manufacturing (AM), new manufacturing options are now available for improving the production process for low-volume, hard-to-source FCOCs.
-While coolers fully manufactured with AM are attractive for next generation performance gain, the risks of a one-part strategy (i.e., not having clear line of site inspection, difficult powder removal, etc.) currently outweigh the benefits for sustainment applications.
+Fuel-cooled oil coolers (FCOCs) are in power plants utilized by the Department of Defense (DoD) fleet for cooling turbine oil and pre-heating fuel.
+These heat exchangers are an emerging sustainment obstacle due to growing supply chain concerns, high part costs, long lead times, and increasing replacement volume.
+Traditional manufacturing of FCOCs involves casting, machining, brazing, and/or welding, which are time and cost-intensive processes that can result in low product yield.
+New and reliable manufacturing options are needed to improve the production process for low-volume, hard-to-source FCOCs.

 Objective